 An MCA is a financing tool where your business could borrow a cash advance from the lender against future credit card sales and pay back the lender with a portion of each transaction.

 With an MCA, daily or weekly payments fluctuate depending on your sales for that period, which is why it’s easier to express cost with a factor rate.

 Sometimes known as buy rate, this is the rate you’ll be charged on the amount you borrowed.

 There are a few reasons why someone might go with an MCA to obtain credit:

 - Potential for approval: You might only need a track record of debit/credit card receivables to be eligible for an MCA.

 - No collateral necessary: MCAs don’t require putting your assets, such as your business or home, on the line as collateral.

 - No fixed payback schedule: With a loan, you owe your monthly scheduled amount regardless of how business is going.
 With an MCA, you pay back the borrower with each sale.

 On the other hand, it’s not all sunshine with MCAs either–

-Merchant cash advances are typically the most expensive form of business financing product on the market.
+Merchant cash advances can sometimes be an expensive form of business financing.